Last Updated: Dec 08, 2021

 You can also run Alt.Binz on your Mac device by using the program Crossover.

 The first thing you need to do to start using Alt.binz is to configure the Set Up section of the program where you can add or delete servers, adjust the priority level of each server, provide account information from your Usenet provider, enable or disable certain download function, activate your NZB play function and a lot more.

 As previously mentioned, Alt.binz supports multiple server and connections, so you can plug in as many accounts as you want.
 Just make sure you have a valid and active account from a reliable Usenet provider.
-If you have yet to choose one, take time to check out our top Usenet providers.
+If you have yet to choose one, take time to check out our best Usenet service providers.

 Scheduling and Automation

 Alt.binz has a powerful scheduler feature that allows you to easily manage when to start your downloads.
 Aside from that, you can also determine the speed of your downloads.
 This allows users to control how much bandwidth is consumed by the program.

 While you’ve read a lot of good things about Alt.binz, one flaw that it has is its interface.
 Not only is it quite outdated looking, it is also very complex.
 Most of the options available in the Setup menu are also available via buttons on the main screen.
 It might take a while for you to learn your way around it.
 However, while its interface might not be the sleekest thing out there, for users who like a lot of features and having all of them right on the main program screen, Alt.Binz does deliver.